cosmycx/ethereum-private-blockchain/README.md

 (note at the end your external IP address and port)

 Local Home Network __Port Forwarding:__ Depending on your local/home network configuration you may have to get into your router box advance settings and forward external IP address port 30303 to the machine your are using local IP address and same port.
+This is done to expose the local machine IP and port to the cloud IP and port for net communication.